Love as Expansion, Not Erasure: A New Myth for the Uncontainable Ones

 To love in this way is to refuse the decree for destruction.
 It is to say:

+This is not an easy story to tell.
+After all, the world trafficks in binaries.
+The world trusts a stable hearth more than it trusts a blazing comet.
 Because the world does not know how to hold a love that does not writhe beneath an ultimatum, bow beneath a summons, or bleed beneath a reckoning.

 But what if our collective imagination is asking us to stretch into a new truth?
+One that declares:

 The Fear That Holds Us Captive

-Or is it the whisper of scarcity dressed in devotion, the tightening hand that mistakes its grip for grace?
+But is this fear the voice of love?
+Or is it the susurration of scarcity dressed in fidelity, the tightening hand that mistakes its grip for grace?

-We have learned love from a world that detests its own vastness, that measures the heart in rations, that warns: Take in too much, and you will drown; you will fracture; you will be lost.
+We have learned love from a world that detests its own complexity, that measures the heart in rations, that warns: Take in too much, and you will drown; you will fracture; you will be lost.

 What It Means to Love Without Erasure

+This is not a love that the old myths comprehend or have given adequate language to, beyond the binaries that hold our imaginations captive.
 But it is a love that exists, waiting for those who are bold enough to step beyond the edge of the known map.

 The Strength to Expand